EncryptedCicada/arch-install-guide/README.md

 - Expand the guide to cover more tweaks and improvements.
   - [x] Add instructions to enable native wayland support in browsers
   - [x] Include bash prompt customisation instructions (using starship)
+  - [ ] Include zsh install instructions and simple customization using prezto
   - [ ] Include instructions to setup encryption

 ## Disclaimer:warning: